MeveraStudios/Documentation/docs/Imperat/Dispatcher API.md

 ####  Common Scenarios
 Here are some important common scenarios that will help you better understand how Imperat recognizes and when does it tolerate an ambiguity.

 ##### Scenario #1
 if you have the command `group` and it has 2 usages which are `/group <group>` and `/group help` , an actual group can be called **'help'**.
 Luckily however, Imperat prioritizes subcommands compared to value arguments, so the dispatcher will tolerate this pseudo-ambiguity. <br/>

 ##### Scenario #2
-If you have the command `buy` with 2 usages which are `/buy <itemId>` and `/buy <itemName>` Even if both parameters `itemId` and `itemName` are of different types, the current `Imperat` cannot tolerate this ambiguity coming from these 2 usages.
+If you have the command `buy` with 2 usages which are `/buy <itemId>` and `/buy <itemName>` Even if both parameters `itemId` and `itemName` are of different types (Integer vs String), the current `Imperat` can work with this depending on the `UsageVerifier`, the default usage verifier would deal with such ambiguity.
+However it may cause some unknown problems.

 :::warning
 We don't recommend implementing your own UsageVerifier, unless you know what you're doing, since the `DefaultUsageVerifier` is competent enough.